pyeve/eve/docs/config.rst

 The above setting will expose only the `username` field to GET requests, no matter the schema_ defined for the resource.

-Likewise, you can esclude fields from API responses:
+Likewise, you can exclude fields from API responses:

 ::